 The Fremantle Prison is one of Western Australia's premier heritage attractions.
 The Prison was built by convicts in the 1850's and was used continually as a place of incarceration and punishment for almost 140 years.
 Visitors today can explore the Prison's fascinating history on an entertaining Prison Day Tour, Tunnel Tour Adventure or Spooky Torchlight Tour.

 As a working port city, Fremantle also claims an intriguing maritime history.
 The Western Australian Maritime Museum is especially popular with its stunning maritime design, set on Victoria Quay at the entrance to Fremantle Harbour.
 Here you'll find Western Australia's maritime history well documented through a series of world class displays and presentations.
 The Maritime Museum is also home to the internationally renowned Australia II yacht which contentiously won the America's Cup from the Americans in 1983.

-The Western Australian Shipwreck Museum on Cliff Street is another absorbing attraction.
+The Western Australian Shipwreck Galleries on Cliff Street is another absorbing attraction.
 It houses the original timbers from the infamous 17th century Dutch Batavia shipwreck which sank in 1629 further north at the Abrolhos Islands.
 There are also exhibits of gold and silver coins, furniture, crockery and cutlery as well as stories of bravery, survival and of course mutiny from the shipwreck.
 Another intriguing museum in the vicinity is the Army Museum of Western Australia which showcases the entire colonial and post-federation periods through to the end of World War II.